 Because some out of network emergency providers are not familiar with Oregon's OHP (Medicaid) rules, they may bill you.
+You should not be billed for emergency or post-hospitalization care.
 Contact Columbia Pacific Customer Service if you get a bill.
-We may have resources to help if you have been wrongfully billed.
+We have resources to help.